Consultations + design process

 We will discuss:

-o your budget and construction costs: is your initial budget realistic for your aspirations and objectives (see FAQ below on initial construction budget); alternatives and temporary solutions if your budget does not align with your vision for your site
+o Budget and construction costs: is your initial budget realistic for your aspirations and objectives (see FAQ below on initial construction budget); alternatives and temporary solutions if your budget does not align with your vision for your site

-o our involvement in the process from site analysis to completed project
+o Our involvement throughout the process, from site analysis through to project completion

-You can download ‘Our Architectural Design Process’ after completing the Initial Consultation booking form to learn more about the design and procurement process.
+You can download ‘Our Architectural Design Process’ after completing the Initial Consultation booking form to learn more about our design and procurement process.

-Additional Services, such as the provision of reports, conceptual design services, Design Feasibility Studies and detailed research, are available for extra fees, which are agreed upon on a case-by-case basis.
+Additional Services, including the provision of reports, conceptual design services, design feasibility studies, and detailed research, are available for additional fees, which will be agreed on a case-by-case basis.

 Our Architectural Design Process